NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/business_value_estimation.rst

 * *The purple step plot* shows the estimated performance in each chunk of the analysis period.
 Thick squared point markers indicate the middle of these chunks.

 * *The low-saturated purple area* around the estimated performance in the analysis period corresponds to the :term:`confidence band<Confidence Band>` which is calculated as the estimated performance +/- 3 times the estimated :term:`Sampling Error`.

-* *The blue step plot* shows the estimated performance in each chunk of the reference period.
-Thick squared point markers indicate the middle of these chunks.

-* *The low-saturated blue area* around the estimated performance in the reference period corresponds to the :term:`confidence band<Confidence Band>` which is calculated as the estimated performance +/- 3 times the estimated :term:`sampling error<Sampling Error>`.

 * *The gray vertical line* splits the reference and analysis periods.